canovandres/XadamaWebappARA/README.md

 * ##### Public part:

-Entity | Description
+Actions | Description
 :-------:|------------
-General park information | History of the park, statistics about the number of visitors, photos of the facilities and its location will be shown.
-Ride | List of the rides with picture, descriptions, minimum height...
+Consult Rides | List of the rides with picture, descriptions, minimum height...
-Restaurant | List of restaurants, menus of each restaurant and location in the park.
-Merchandising | List of the shops and products, with information of the location and prices.
-Accommodation | List of hotels, type of board (full board, half board...) and prices for each one, and types of room (suite, double, individual, familiar)
+See Restaurants | List of restaurants, menus of each restaurant and location in the park See Merchandising | List of the shops and products, with information of the location and prices Consult Accommodation | List of hotels, type of board (full board, half board...) and prices for each one, and types of room (suite, double, individual, familiar)
-Events | Type of events (concerts, shows, parades) and its dates and prices.
-Theme | There will be different themes depending on popular festive days (Halloween, Christmas, Valentine’s day, carnival)
+See Events | Type of events (concerts, shows, parades) and its dates and prices Consult Themes | There will be different themes depending on popular festive days (Halloween, Christmas, Valentine’s day, carnival)
-Zone | The park will be divided into different zones, each zone will represent a different continent (Oceania, America etc.)
+See Zones | The park will be divided into different zones, each zone will represent a different continent (Oceania, America etc.)

-* Public EN List: Ride, restaurant, product, hotel, camping, event, season, zone
+* Public EN List: Ride, Menu, Product, Room, Event

 * ##### Private part:

-Entity | Description
+Actions | Description
 :-------:|------------
-Client | The client would see its shopping history, its bookings and its profile.
-Employee | The employee will be able to see its working schedule.
+Buy | The user will be able to buy products
-Administrator | Will be able to change information of the web page, like prices, descriptions...
+Book | The user will be able to book rooms in the hotel Reserve | The user will be able to reserve tables in restaurants Consult timetable | The worker will be able to consult its timetable Modify | The administrator will be able to modify information about the webpage and the database

-* Private EN List:
+* Private EN List: Client, Worker, Booking, Order, Promo, Reservation
-  * Client: The client will be able to see information about public entities, make bookings, buy products and make a personalized tour
-  * Employee: The employee will be ablo to see its time table and do the same things than a client
-  * Administrator: The administrator will be able to update de information of the database and register employees

 * ##### Possible improvements
   - [ ] Social networks
   - [ ] Park map
-  - [ ] Promos
   - [ ] Internationalization
   - [ ] Virtual assistant